Australian Labor Party split of 1955: Showdown

-In Victoria, Dr Mannix strongly supported Santamaria, but in New South Wales, Norman Cardinal Gilroy, the first Australian-born Roman Catholic cardinal, opposed him, favouring the traditional alliance between the Church and Labor.
+In Victoria, Dr Mannix strongly supported Santamaria, but in New South Wales, Norman Cardinal Gilroy, the Archbishop of Sydney and the first Australian-born Roman Catholic cardinal, opposed him, favouring the traditional alliance between the Church and Labor.
 Gilroy's influence in Rome helped to end official Church support for the Groupers.
 In January 1955, Santamaria used Dr Mannix as his witness to the statement, "There is no Catholic organisation seeking to dominate the Labor Party or any other political party ...
 So that there will be no equivocation, Catholics are not associated with any other secular body seeking to dominate the Labor Party or any other political party."

 Santamaria made this statement when he denied charges from the general secretary of the Australian Workers' Union (Mr T Dougherty) that the "No. 2 man in the Victorian ALP" (Frank McManus), the "No. 2 man in the NSW Labor Party" (J. Kane) and the "secretary of the Australian Rules Football Association of Queensland" (Mr Polgrain) were Santamaria's "top lieutenants in The Movement".
 For his part, McManus suggested that Dougherty "appeared to have contracted an ailment from one of his political colleagues ... the chief symptom of this ailment was that the sufferer believed he was always detecting conspiracy theories".

 In early 1955 the Labor Party's Federal executive dissolved the Victorian state executive and appointed a new executive in its place.
 Both executives sent delegates to the 1955 National Conference in Hobart, where the delegates from the old executive were excluded from the conference.
 The Victorian branch then split between pro-Evatt and pro-Santamaria factions, and in March the pro-Evatt state executive suspended 24 members of state Parliament suspected of being Santamaria supporters.
 (Santamaria was not a party member.)
 Four ministers were forced to resign from John Cain's Labor government.
 Four unions were also disaffiliated from the ALP after the split.
 The unions were the 'right-wing' Federated Clerks Union, the Shop, Distributive and Allied Employees Association, the Federated Ironworkers' Association of Australia and the Amalgamated Society of Carpenters and Joiners.